markolly/docker-lamp/README.md

 # LAMP for Docker
-A clustered LEMP example running on Docker.
+A clustered LAMP example running on Docker.
 Contains 2 node Apache cluster with PHP and MySQL served by Traefik proxy/LB.

 ## Prerequisites
 The following software is required before running LEMP for Docker: